Lancaster DUI Attorney home page

 Our comprehensive list of alcohol and drub abuse rehabilitation resources.Learn More

-Mark F. Walmer of the Walmer Law Office is committed to fighting your driving under the influence (DUI) charges with the knowledge and experience you deserve.
+Lancaster County DUI Attorney is Mark F. Walmer of the Walmer Law Office.
+He is a former prosecutor committed to fighting your driving under the influence (DUI) charges with the knowledge and experience you deserve in Lancaster County, Pennsylvania.
 Driving under the influence of alcohol or drugs in Pennsylvania is a criminal offense.
+Receiving a DUI is a scary and stressful experience for anyone, which is why Attorney Walmer truly cares about each client and is driven to obtain the best possible results.
 With over 25 years of experience as both a public defender and prosecutor in the State of Pennsylvania, Mark Walmer is a seasoned attorney who has successfully handled thousands of drinking and driving cases and trials.
-Receiving a DUI is a scary and stressful experience for anyone, which is why Mark Walmer truly cares about each client and is driven to obtain the best possible results.

-Mark limits his representation to charges that can be redirected into a diversionary program so the client can avoid a conviction.
-Representing citizens on DUI charges, drug offenses, expungements and pardons in the Lancaster, Pennsylvania area, Mark Walmer is committed to giving honest, practical advice about the severity of each situation, what to do, and what kinds of penalties and consequences to anticipate.
-Whatever the facts of your case may be, Mark Walmer will work to find an applicable defense that will make your case as strong as it can be.
-Don’t let the past hold you back – let Mark Walmer fight for you.
+Mark limits his representation to DUI charges and other offenses that can frequently be redirected into a diversionary program.
+Representing citizens on DUI charges, drug offenses and other crimes in the Lancaster, Pennsylvania area, Mark is committed to giving honest, practical advice about the severity of each situation, what to do, and what kinds of penalties and consequences to anticipate.
+Whatever the facts of your case may be, Mark will work to find an applicable defense that will make your case as strong as it can be.

 Lancaster County, Pennsylvania Areas Served